 1. Team formation – our PBL leadership team is a

-representative group composed of teaching staff, teacher aides, specialist and
+representative group composed of teaching staff, non-teaching staff, specialist and executive OSCH staff.

 2. Defined expectations– we have three school rules: be

-safe, be respectful and be responsible.
+safe, be respectful and be a learner.
 From these expectations, we have

 developed the “matrix of expectations” to guide our thinking around what